lynaghk/todoFRP/todo/hlisp-javelin/README.md

 * **DOM-as-data** <br>
   The data-level DOM composes poorly with associated program-level application logic.
 Markup-as-data has no meaning.
 Programs are more than just data&mdash;programs are _meaningful_ data.
+Extracting elements from the DOM using selectors, manipulating hiccup data as DOM fragments, templates, etc. are all as-data representations completely devoid of meaning.

 * **Watchers and callbacks** <br>
   The complexity imposed by JavaScript's asynchronous semantics